johnnovak/johnnovak.site/blog/_posts/2016-09-21-what-every-coder-should-know-about-gamma.md

   GIF etc.) into a buffer using some random library and run image processing algorithms on the raw data directly.

-[^osgamma]: Only if your operating system is Mac OS X 10.6 or higher.
+[^osgamma]: Only if your operating system is Mac OS X 10.6 or higher or Linux.

 Don't feel bad if you have answered most with a yes!
 I would have given a yes to most of these questions a week ago myself too.
 Somehow, the topic